 Frequented by Oprah Winfrey when she lived in Chicago, Wishbone offers cuisine inspired by traditions of the Deep South.
-With dishes like the Savannah shrimp omelet, Kentucky scrambled eggs, and North Carolina-style crab cakes with lemon-butter sauce, Wishbone's brunch is a West Loop favorite on Saturdays and Sundays.
+With dishes like the Savannah shrimp omelet, Kentucky scrambled eggs, and North Carolina-style crab or crawfish cakes with hollandaise sauce, Wishbone's brunch is a West Loop favorite on Saturdays and Sundays.
 Menu items are relatively inexpensive here, and the full bar sometimes offers discounts on cocktails when dining for brunch.

 If you're looking for a good deal on brunch in the West Loop neighborhood, Au Cheval serves traditional diner fare with a focus on eggs.
 After all, its name is a food phrase that means "with an egg on top."
 The wait can be up to two hours on Saturdays and Sundays for brunch, but with tasty menu items like cheeseburger á cheval, chilaquiles, and crispy potato hash with duck heart gravy are worth the time in line.